crazyhouse33/auto-CMake/README.md

 Each directory in this folder is going to be represent a library that you can independently configure (static/shared, install or not...) in the conf file.

 ### Extern project
-Each extern project will be in the root extern directory, and the path will decide how and to which ring it will be added:
+Each ring can use external project sources, and the consecutive folder will decide how it will be added:
-1. Source inclusion: extern/space/src: This will add the project sources to the ring.
+1. Source inclusion: extern/src: This will add the project sources to the ring the same way it work with the regular src folder.
+In particular you will be able to control each libraries created by each folder in the conf file(Install lib, static or shared inclusion...).
-2. Lib creation: extern/space/lib: Nothing magical is done there.
-You have to manually create a library in the CMakelist, and add it to be linked against (see exemple in normal/lib CMakelist).
+2. Lib creation: extern/lib: Nothing magical is done there.
+This is here to allow you to manually set up libraries to link to from an extern project with the standar CMake process.
+Use the provided function to indicate which libs the ring will use. (see exemple in code/extern/lib CMakelist).

-For each ring, you can also ask for a system library, via the LIB\_FROM\_SYSTEM\_RING variable in the autocmake confs.
+### Conf file
+In auto-cmake.conf you will find a cmake file containing all the variables necessary to interact with autocmake.

+The majority of these variables works with modifiables default for each rings that you can change, and you can specify exceptions.
+For exemple:

+1. **The variable INSTALL\_LIB\_MODE** control the default mode of installation for all rings
+2. **INSTALL\_LIB\_MODE\_code** is the default for the code ring
+3. **INSTALL\_LIB\_MODE\_code\_lib1** control the the mode for the particular folder lib1 in code/src.

+The files aim to give a good amount of flexibility and allow for a lot of things.
+For exemple, you can decide to install or not some part of your code with a different mode than the way it will be included in your entries.
+See the exemple to see what you can set.

+This file contain also some more important variables that will lickely need changes across project.
+For exemple rings will be able linked to libs from the system via **LIB\_FROM\_SYSTEM\_code**.

 ## Entry type
 ### Code ###